-The building principal shall report any unresolved complaint about instructional materials to the superintendent immediately after receiving the complaint.
+The building principal shall report any unresolved complaint about instructional materials to the superintendent promptly after receiving the complaint.
+See board policy IF.

 Complaints About Facilities and Services

 The superintendent shall report any unresolved complaint about facilities and services to the board at the next regularly scheduled board meeting.